Manatee rescued with entangled flipper stuck to face with fishing lure

 CITRUS COUNTY, Fla.
-(WFLA) — A manatee near Crystal River, Florida, was rescued after its flipper was hooked to its face with a large fishing lure, rendering the animal unable to swim normally.
+(WFLA) — A manatee near Crystal River, Fla., was rescued after its flipper was hooked to its face with a large fishing lure, rendering the animal unable to swim normally.

 According to a Facebook post from the Florida Fish and Wildlife Conservation Commission’s Fish and Wildlife Research Institute, residents spotted the animal struggling to swim in a spring near Crystal River.